genexuslabs/web-controls-library/src/components/textblock/readme.md

 # gx-textblock

 This is a simple element that allows showing text.
 Optionally, a URL can be specified in the `href` attribute, to behave as an anchor.
-It also supports events like `click`, `tap` and `swipe`.

 Take a look at the [common attributes, events and methods](../common/readme.md).